myxit/data-engineering-aws/README.md

 # Running the Pipeline
 To run the ETL pipeline, follow these steps:
-1. Make sure have AWS Redshift cluster setup and run.
+1. Make sure have AWS Redshift cluster setup and run. **NOTE**: setup implies correct IAM role for the cluster so it can access udacity s3 buckets.
 2. Ensure you have python version 3.11.4 (other might also work).
 3. Create `dwh.cfg` file from `dwg.example.cfg` template and set your AWS credentials and Redshift configuration settings as needed.
 4. Run `etl.py` to load and transform the data from S3 into your Redshift tables.

-# Design Considerations
- - **Scalability**: The star schema design helps in scaling the data warehouse, enabling efficient querying even with large datasets.
- - **Modularity**: Separating the SQL queries into sql_queries.py promotes modularity and reusability of code.
- - **Performance**: The staging tables and ETL process are optimized to handle large volumes of data with minimal performance overhead.

 # Development
 ## DB schemas
 **Fact Table**

  1. **songplays** - records in event data associated with song plays i.e. records with page `NextSong`
     - *songplay_id, start_time, user_id, level, song_id, artist_id, session_id, location, user_agent*